Exercise#

 Prerequisite#

 To proceed with this exercise we first need to have some new or updated records in our database.
-We have prepared the update.sql
+We have prepared the update.sql file with a batch of fresh data which we now import into our current DB.
+To do that follow the next steps:

 open the terminal and navigate to the

-foldercopy the
+dbt-demo/dbfoldercopy the

-file into the container using the following command:docker cp update.sql dbt-demo_database_1:/update.sql
+update.sqlfile into the container using the following command:docker cp update.sql dbt-demo_database_1:/update.sqlconnect to the Postgres container:

-docker exec -it dbt-workshop-db psql -U postgres datawarehouse
+docker exec -it dbt-workshop-db psql -U postgres datawarehouserun the .sql file inside Postgres container:

 \i update.sql